Erik Josten: Powers and abilities

 Similarly to Wonder Man and Count Nefaria, Erik Josten is a virtually indestructible immortal made of "ionic energy", as a result of the application of mutagenic processes developed by Heinrich Zemo.
 He possesses incredible superhuman dynamism regarding strength, coordination, stamina and durability.
 He is practically invulnerable even at normal size.

-After losing his ionic powers to Nefaria, Josten would gain new abilities as a result of Dr. Karl Malus' experimentations, additionally gaining the power to increase his size and mass at will.
+After losing his ionic powers to Nefaria, Josten would gain new abilities as a result of Karl Malus' experimentations, additionally gaining the power to increase his size and mass at will.
 Originally he was limited to convert his normal 6 ft height to his maximum 60 ft, but he later learned to increase this limit when he was angry.
 Josten psionically draws the additional mass from an extra-dimensional source of "Cosmos", to which it returns as he decreases in size.
 At his maximum height he is capable of greatly outmatching Namor, or even defeating Hyperion with a single attack.
-His durability also increases with his height, and if his physical state were ever to be disrupted in any way, he would eventually physically reincorporate himself even from death if need be, giving him an expedient regenerative ability capable of reconstructing his body given enough time.
+His durability also increases with his height, and if his physical state were ever to be disrupted in any way, he would eventually physically reincorporate himself even from death if need be, giving him an expedient regenerative ability capable of reconstructing his body, if given enough time.

 Once, when helping renegade Kosmossians, he was able to absorb the majority of the mass from their prison, allowing them to escape.
 His obsession with size and power made him their prisoner as they continually filled him with the mass from their prison.
-Encased in an extra dimension, and hundreds of miles tall, he was saved by the 100-foot Giant Man (Henry Pym) and was returned to normal size and in a coma.
+Encased in an extra dimension, and hundreds of miles tall, he was saved by the 100-foot Giant Man (Hank Pym) and was returned to normal size and in a coma.
 In a similar vein he could funnel Pym Particle energies through himself from Kosmos to cause all manner of mass shifting induction that affected everyone and everything differently (such as giving Clint Barton his size-shifting abilities without Pym Particle intake).